Skip to Content

 Pie crust made with oil on a white marble counter

-This dairy free oil pie crust is made out of oil and without milk, yet it is still incredibly flaky.
+This dairy free pie crust is made out with oil is incredibly flaky.
 It is perfect for both sweet and savory pies.

 Prep Time 15 minutes